Paresh-ch-Pothal/Amazon-Clone/README.md

 Feel free to adjust the sections and details based on your specific project structure and requirements.
 ## NOTE
-- The images which i used in my project are url based which may not be seen in my project
+- The images which i used in my project are url based which may not be visible in my project.
+Sorryy for that